-Indonesia and maintaining national integrity."
+C 16 enship Education is the right tool to internalize the nation's character values.
+According to Winataputra and Budimansyah, (2007), "Civic Education is a subject of learning that carries the mission to shape the nation's personality, namely as a conscious effort in "nation and character building."
+In this context the role of Civics Education for sustainability national and state life is very strategic.
+A democratic state must ult 15 tely rely on the knowledge, skills and virtues of its citizens and those they choose to hold public office.
+Citizenship education aims to prepare students to be good and smart citizens who have a strong commitment to maintaining diversity in Indon 24) and maintaining national integrity."
 Furthermore, according to Budimansyah and Suryadi (2008), Citizenship Education (Civics) is one of the fields of study that carries a national mission to educate the life of the Indonesian people through the corridor of "value-based education".
-Configuration or systematic framework of Civic Education is built on the following paradigms: First, Civic Education is curricularly designed as a learning subject that aims to develop the potential of individuals to become Indonesian citizens who have morality starting, intelligent, participatory, and responsible.
-Second, Civics are theoretically designed as learning subjects that contain cognitive, affective, and psychomotor dimensions that are confluent or mutually penetrating and integrated in the context of the substance of ideas, values, concepts, and moral Pancasila, democratic citizenship, and national defense.
+Configuration or systematic frame 23 rk of Civic Education is built on the following paradigms: First, Civic Education is curricularly designed as a learning subject that aims to develop the potential of individuals to become Indonesian citizens who have morality starting, intelligent, participatory, and responsible.
+Second, Civics are theoretically designed as learning subjects that contain cognitive, affective, and psychomotor dimensions that are confluent or mutually penetrating and integrated in the context of the substance of ideas, values, concepts, and moral Pancas 15 democratic citizenship, and national defense.
 Third, Civics are programmatically designed as learning subjects that emphasize content that carries values (content embedding values) and learning experiences (learning experience) in the form of various behaviors that need to be manifested in daily life and are life demands for citizens in community, nation and state life as further elaboration of the ideas, values, concepts and morals of Pancasila, democratic citizenship, and national defense.

 Meanwhile, according to Nu'man Somantri (2001) as quoted by Wahab and Sapriya (2011), it has been stated that the purpose of Civics should be detailed in seven curriculars which include: (1) Science, which includes facts, concepts, and generalizations; (2) Intellectual skills, from simple skills to complex skills, from inquiry to valid conclusions, from critical thinking to creative thinking; (3) Attitudes, including values, sensitivity, and feelings; and (4) social skills.

-The demand for the development of the characteristics of citizens above according to Cogan must be constructed in a multidimensional citizenship education policy (multidimensional citizenship), which he described in four interacting dimensions, namely the personal, social, spatial and temporal dimensions.
-These four dimensions will give birth to the attributes of citizenship that may differ in each country according to the political system of each country, namely: (1) a sense of identity; (2) the enjoyment of certain rights; (3) the fulfillment of corresponding obligations; (4) a degree of interest and involment in public affairs; and (5) an acceptance of basic societal values (Cogan & Derricott, 2014).
-For Indonesia, the character of citizens will have specificity in accordance with the ideology adopted, namely Pancasila, and the Constitution in force in Indonesia, is the 1945 Constitution of the Republic of Indonesia (1945 Constitution) (T Pangalila, 2017).
+The demand for the development of the characteristics of citizens above according to Cogan must be constructed in a multidimen 39 all citizenship education policy (multidimensional citizenship), which he described in four interacting dimensions, namely the personal, social, spatial and temporal dimensions.
+These four diagnosisms will give birth to the attributes of citizenship that may differ in each country according to the political system of each country, namely: (1) a sense of identity; (2) the enjoyment of certain rights; (3) the fulfillment of corresponding obligations; (4) a degree of interest and involment in public affairs; a 13 (5) an acceptance of basic societal values (Cogan & Derricott, 2014).
+For Indonesia, the character of citize 3 will have specificity in accordance with the ideology adopted, namely Pancasila, an 31 Constitution in force in Indonesia, is the 1945 Constitution of the Republic of Indonesia (1945 Constitution) (T Pangalila, 2017).
 From the explanation above, it can be concluded that Civic Education plays a very central role in increasing citizenship competence.